 Clean?
 See the above comment.

 Fashionable?
 When was the last time you tried shopping for clothing with two toddlers?
 Give yourself a point if you made it to the store; two points if you attempted to navigate the dressing room with them; and three points if you actually made it out with a purchase before a meltdown ensued.
 If you got three points and you actually got a chance to wear the clothing before it went out of style, you’re lying.

-It matches?
-Every father who has children knows that you have about 9.4 seconds to get dressed before you hear: “Dad!
+Does their clothing match?
+Every father who has children knows you have about 9.4 seconds to get dressed before you hear: “Dad!
 He pushed me!”
 Or, “Dad, I want something to eat!”
 Or maybe, “Dad, is the kitchen supposed to be flooded?”
 Because of this, there isn’t always time to put on clothing that goes well with one another.
 I have no problems leaving the house this way.
 I see my ensemble as a badge of honor that I’m surviving parenthood.

 3. Ask what kind of car they drive.

 Someone who has an automobile with only two seats should automatically be excluded from kid talk.
 If the person says it’s a sedan, before proceeding, excuse yourself to go to the bathroom and Google the car’s safety rating.
 If it’s rated less than four out of five stars in the NHTSA Database, they do not have children.